opendcs/opendcs/javascript/opendcs-web-ui-react/src/components/data-table/README.md

 ### 4. Add button for new rows

-When `inlineEdit.newTemplate` is provided, the wrapper puts an "Add" button in the caption toolbar.
+When `inlineEdit.newTemplate` is provided, the wrapper puts an "Add" button in the top-end toolbar.
 Clicking it calls `newTemplate()` to build a fresh row, stores it locally in `"new"` mode, and assigns it a synthetic id via an internal `WeakMap` so it never collides with real ids — **your `getId` doesn't need to handle this case**.